cooper-org/cooper/docs/source/problem.md

 ```
 :::

+(registering-constraints)=
 :::{admonition} Registering constraints in a CMP
 :class: warning

 When initializing the CMP, {py:class}`~cooper.constraints.Constraint`s should be defined as attributes.
 We refer to this process as "registering" the constraints with the CMP.
-Utilities such as {py:meth}`~cooper.ConstrainedMinimizationProblem.constraints` and {py:meth}`~cooper.ConstrainedMinimizationProblem.named_constraints` enable iteration over the registered constraints.
+Utilities such as {py:meth}`CMP.constraints<cooper.ConstrainedMinimizationProblem.constraints>` and {py:meth}`CMP.named_constraints<cooper.ConstrainedMinimizationProblem.named_constraints>` enable iteration over the registered constraints.

-Moreover, the utility method {py:meth}`~cooper.ConstrainedMinimizationProblem.dual_parameters` returns the {py:class}`torch.nn.parameter.Parameter`s of the multipliers for the constraints registered with the CMP.
+Moreover, the utility method {py:meth}`CMP.dual_parameters<cooper.ConstrainedMinimizationProblem.dual_parameters>` returns the {py:class}`torch.nn.parameter.Parameter`s of the multipliers for the constraints registered with the CMP.
 This facilitates the instantiation of the `dual_optimizer` required by the {py:class}`~cooper.optim.constrained_optimizers.ConstrainedOptimizer`.
 See the [Optim](optim.md#example) module for further details.

 ```python
 class MyCMP(cooper.ConstrainedMinimizationProblem):